-Those classes-a landmark in American history and the prototype for what is now called continuing education-have evolved into three distinguished schools that make up The Cooper Union for the Advancement of Science and Art: The Irwin S. Chanin School of Architecture, the School of Art and the Albert Nerken School of Engineering.
+Those classes-a landmark in American history and the prototype for what is now called continuing education-have evolved into three distinguished schools that make up The Cooper Union for the Advancement of Science and Art: The Irwin S. Chanin School of Architecture, the School of Art at The Cooper Union and the Albert Nerken School of Engineering.

 Cooper, however, founded more than a college.
 From the beginning, The Cooper Union also provided a public reading room and library, and a meeting place for artists and inventors.
 In the historic 900-seat Great Hall, the public heard social and political reformers as well as free lectures on science and government.
 Before they were elected, Presidents Lincoln, Grant, Cleveland, Taft, Theodore Roosevelt and Barack Obama spoke in the celebrated auditorium.
 Abraham Lincoln gave his "Right Makes Might" speech from the Great Hall podium, earning him the nomination for the presidency.
-Woodrow Wilson and Bill Clinton as sitting presidents also spoke there.
+Woodrow Wilson, Bill Clinton and Barack Obama also spoke there as sitting presidents.
 Today, the Great Hall continues as a home for public forums, cultural events and community activities.

-The Cooper Union is also the place where Thomas Edison and Felix Frankfurter were students, where the Red Cross and NAACP were organized, where suffragist Susan B. Anthony had her offices and where researchers developed the prototype of the microchip.
+The Cooper Union is also the place where Thomas Edison and Felix Frankfurter studied, where the Red Cross and NAACP were organized, where suffragist Susan B. Anthony had her offices and where researchers developed the prototype of the microchip.